 It’s happened to all of us at one time or another.
-We work hard to build a website that is nearly flawless (in our eyes, anyway) and then a client comes along with a “suggestion” that blows it all to bits.
-Then, there are those times when we ourselves make a boneheaded mistake that means we’re going to have to rip things up and try to piece it back together again.
+We work hard to build a flawless website (in our eyes, anyway), and then a client comes along with a “suggestion” that blows it all to bits.
+Then there are those times when we make a boneheaded mistake that means having to rip things up and try to piece it back together again.

 Use Post Revisions